kwurst/CS-140/Syllabus.md

 	1. **BlueJ** –-- This is the Java programming environment we will be using.
 We will download and install this software during the first laboratory session.
 	2.	**Git** --- We will use this software to share code during lab, and submit code to the instructor.
 We will download and install this software during the first laboratory session.
 2.	**Internet Access**: You will need internet access for access to:
-	1. **CodeLab** --- We will be using this site for Java code-writing practice.
+	1. **ZyBooks** --- Our textbook and Java code-writing practice.
 	2. **Blackboard** --- All course materials and announcements will be made available through the course site on Blackboard.
 Quizzes will be given on Blackboard.
 Students will be required to use Blackboard as the course tool.
 	3. **WSU Gmail** --- You must check your WSU Gmail account on a regular basis.
 All communications to the class, such as corrections to problem sets or changes in due dates, will be sent to your WSU Gmail account.
 	4. **Piazza** --- This is an online service that lets you ask (and answer other students’) questions about the course assignments, materials, and topics.
-	5. **GitLab** --- This is where we will use to host and submit our code.
+	5. **GitLab** --- This is where we will host and submit our code.

-## Where Does This Course Lead?* CS-242 Data Structures * CS-254 Computer Organization and Architecture* Your professional career.
+## Where Does This Course Lead?
+* CS-242 Data Structures
+* CS-254 Computer Organization and Architecture
+* CS-286 Database Design and Applications
+* Your professional career.

 ## Course Workload Expectations
 ***This is a four-credit course with laboratory.
-You should expect to spend, on average, 1 hours per week on this class.***
+You should expect to spend, on average, 11 hours per week on this class.***

- This blended class has the same time expectations as the face-to-face version of this course –-- 5 hours per week in the classroom –-- 3 hours of lecture/discussion time and 2 hours of laboratory time.
+The time expectations for his course are 5 hours per week in the classroom –-- 3 hours of lecture/discussion time and 2 hours of laboratory time.
 In addition, there is an expectation to spend, on average, at least 6 hours per week during the semester outside of the classroom, reading the textbook, studying, doing assignments, working on projects, and practicing in order to master the concepts and techniques covered in the course.
 (See Definition of the Credit Hour)
-Since this class is a blended class, we will spend 4 of the 5 classroom hours in a face-to-face classroom and the remaining 1 hour online, bringing the out-of-class total to 7 hours per week.

 ## Definition of the Credit Hour
 >Federal regulation defines a credit hour as an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutional established equivalence that reasonably approximates not less than –